Configuration

 Enable this setting if there is a use-case which requires all DNS queries to be handled by a specific nameserver, regardless of endpoint locality (e.g. all users are required to make DNS queries to an on-premise DNS filtering product or a specific nameserver) via a gateway, but the network traffic should still be split-tunnel (i.e. the gateway should not route all network traffic).

-When an Enclave Gateway is handling DNS queries from connected clients, administrators may choose to configure those gateways to perform DNS filtering on behalf of their users.
+When an Enclave Gateway is handling DNS queries from connected clients, administrators may choose to configure those gateways to forward DNS queries to filtering platforms on behalf of their users.

 Having problems?
 Contact us at support@enclave.io or get help and advice in our community support channels.